fclaerho/urest/README.md

 ### SECURITY

-From RFC 7233 §6.1 — Denial-of-Service Attacks Using Range

 > Unconstrained multiple range requests are susceptible to denial-of-service
 > attacks because the effort required to request many overlapping ranges of
 > the same data is tiny compared to the time, memory, and bandwidth consumed